"Stevie Wonder truly is a genius. In a league of his own."

 The album Up-Tight Everything's Alright was easily his best album to this point.
 Stevie was nominated twice for "Uptight" at the Grammy Awards--Best Rhythm & Blues Recording and Best Rhythm & Blues Solo Vocal Performance.
 "Nothing Too Good For My Baby" is another solid track from the album.

-Stevie's album Down to Earth later in 1966 overall was a disappointment, it did include the quality single "A Place In The Sun", #6 in Canada and #9 in the U.S. The Andantes and the Originals sang backing vocals.
+Stevie's album Down to Earth later in 1966 overall was a disappointment, but it did include the quality single "A Place In The Sun", #6 in Canada and #9 in the U.S. The Andantes and the Originals sang backing vocals.

 Wonder released the album Someday at Christmas, which featured two songs which have become standards.
 The title song is a plaintive cry from Stevie not usually heard in Christmas songs.